Documentation for Ignition Widgets for Elementor

 After the installation finishes you can press the Activate Plugin button to activate it.

-Using the widget
+Using the widgets

 Selecting source posts